Villa San Giovanni railway station: History

 The station was opened on 20 May 1884, together with the rest of the 12 km long section of the Southern Tyrrhenian railway between Reggio Calabria Lido (then named Reggio Calabria Succursale) and Villa San Giovanni.

 Soon afterwards, the construction company, the Società Vittorio Emanuele, handed over the facility to the new Società per le Strade Ferrate del Mediterraneo (Company for the Mediterranean Railways).
 The latter company eventually completed the Southern Tyrrhenian railway in 1895.
 In that year, the importance of the station grew significantly, because for travellers coming from Sicily it was more convenient to take a ferry straight to Villa San Giovanni than to travel, as before, via the port of Reggio Calabria.

 On 1 March 1905, the station was connected by a new short railway with the Villa ferry port.
 This development facilitated the introduction of ferry services carrying railway rolling stock.

 As time went on, the importance of Villa San Giovanni gradually increased, to the detriment of Reggio Calabria, as the Tyrrhenian rail route to central and northern Italy was shorter than the alternative route via the Jonica railway.
 Movement of rail traffic across the Strait of Messina was also increased and strengthened by the introduction of Villesi cradles.
 The passenger building was built in 1937, as a project of architect Roberto Narducci.

-Train services

-The station is served by the following service(s):